Book Book Appointment Online Forms Fill Out Forms Payment Make Payment Online Call Give us a Call Map View our Map

 Schedule Online

-Man grimacing holding cheek in painTMJ disorder is a potentially serious health problem that can wreak havoc on your smile, your wellbeing, and your day-to-day quality of life.
+Man grimacing holding cheek in painTMJ disorder is a potentially serious health problem that can wreak havoc on your smile, your well-being, and your day-to-day quality of life.
 It starts at the temporomandibular joints (also known simply as the TMJ), which have the important job of connecting the lower jaw to the skull.
-When this area and/or its surrounding facial muscles become strained or otherwise negatively harmed, it’s time to turn to a trusted dentist for assistance in overcoming the resulting discomfort that can follow.
-Contact Dolfield Dental in Owings Mills, MD today to schedule a visit.
+When this area and/or its surrounding facial muscles become strained or dysfunctional, a dentist can help you figure out what is causing the problem as well as provide a tailored solution.
+Contact Dolfield Dental of Owings Mills today to start getting the relief you deserve.

 X-ray of skull on tablet computer